-Sweden has witnessed exuberant activity within the payments and fintech sectors in recent years, with a number of new companies and business models entering the market (e.g., Klarna, iZettle and Trustly), creating a new competitive landscape on the Swedish market, a trend that is very much ongoing and strengthening.
-There is also a strong focus on financial regulation, with anti-money laundering issues currently being a top priority (see below).
+Sweden is a hub in the European Union within the payments and fintech sectors in recent years, with both a number of prominent global companies (e.g., Klarna, iZettle and Trustly), and having a competitive and innovative landscape for financial services generally.
+There is also a strong focus on financial regulation, with consumer protective issues being one of the top priorities.